-This blog entry carries on from my previous one titled ‘Will getting onto Page 1 of Google solve your problems?’
+This blog entry carries on from the Blog titled ‘Will getting onto Page 1 of Google solve your problems?’

 In this blog I’m going to be talking about the overall look and feel of web design, and how that can impact on customers.
 By ‘feel’, I mean that we instinctively know if a website is pitched right for us.
 It’s a gut instinct which I’m sure you have all felt.
 If a website doesn’t feel right you’ll leave.
 A successful website will have been designed and built to appeal to its target audience.
 It should immediately engage the interest of visitors and encourage them to browse.